• Home

 Erin Finnegan

 Writer, Winemaker, Sports Fan, Angeleno.
-Author of Luchador (Nov.
-2016), PW Best Books of 2016 and PW Star recipient; Sotto Voce (2014) PW Star and Foreword IndieFab 2014 Book of the Year Winner
+Author of Luchador (PW Best Books of the Year, Foreword INDIES Book of the Year: Romance; and PW starred review); Sotto Voce (PW starred review; Foreword INDIES Book of the Year Silver)

 • Home